DevAlone/proxy_py/README.md

 7 Enjoy!

+## I'm too lazy.
+Can I just use it?

+Yes, you can download virtualbox image [here](https://drive.google.com/file/d/1zsuraZVFata5sVDvKa2pqDoB5e67pfYr/view?usp=sharing).
+After downloading check that port forwarding is still working, you need forwarding of 55555 host port to 55555 guest.

 ## How to get proxies?

 proxy_py has server based on aiohttp which is listening 127.0.0.1:55555(you can change it in settings file) and provides proxies.
 To get proxies you should send following json request: